mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Bulbul* by Najm al-Din al-Tufi

 This book must be read with its commentary *Sharh Mukhtasar al-Rawdah*, which is widely regarded as one of the best works in usul al-fiqh ever written.
 It is the author’s commentary on his abridgement of Ibn Qudamah’s *Rawdat al-Nadhir*, itself based on al-Mustasfa by al-Ghazali.
 Ibn Qudamah’s *Rawdat al-Nadhir* should not be studied independently, as it was likely his personal draft of notes from *al-Mustasfa*.
 Al-Tufi had a unique, accessible style, and consistently shows humility in his writing.
 While reading, reference *al-Mustasfa*, listen to the recorded lessons of Hasan Bukhari and for revision, use *Taysir Fahm Rawdat al-Nadhir* by Majid al-’Askari, which presents the content in question-answer format.

-Supplement this with *Sharh Tanqih al-Fusul* by al-Qarafi.
+Supplement this with *Sharh Tanqih al-Fusul* by al-Qarafi and *Huli al-Taraqi* by Muhammad Fal al-Shintiqi; the latter is the best commentary on *Maraqi al-Su'ud*, preferred by Mukhtar al-Usuli and many of the Shanatiqa.

 - *Sifat al-Mufti* by Ibn Hamdan al-Harrani

-- *Muqaddimat al-Insaf* and *Khatimat al-Insaf* by ‘Ala al-Din al-Mardawi

-The introduction and epilogue of *al-Insaf* by al-Mardawi provide essential knowledge surrounding the madhhab.
-His introduction explains overall framework used muta’akhirin to determine the madhab’s positions, while the epilogue explains terminology used within the madhab.

 - *Zad al-Musafir* by Ghulam al-Khallal